edisplay/RCB_TA_notes/week-11-intro-constructors-two-days/lesson-plan-11.1.md

 ### 2. Everyone do (15 minutes)

-We go over together previous exercise together as a class
+We go over previous exercise together as a class

 ### 3. Partners do (15 minutes)

-"Spend the next 5 minutes talking about the code above" "You are responsible for the people around you understanding the previous code completely."
+> Spend the next 5 minutes talking about the code above

+> You are responsible for the people around you understanding the previous code completely.

 * call on a weak student to go over part 1 + 2.
 If he/she screws up call out the students near him/her *